joncrain/joncrain.github.io/_posts/2018-11-30-creating-munkireport-modules.md

 echo "MODULE_SEARCH_PATHS=$(pwd)" >> ../.env
 ##### the actual script
 ../build/addmodule.sh $module_name
-##### this will make sure that the module is loaded
+##### this will make sure that the new module and all default modules are loaded
-echo "MODULES='$module_name'" >> ../.env
+echo "MODULES='$module_name,munkireport,managedinstalls,disk_report'" >> ../.env
 ```

 Your new module should be available at [http://localhost:8080/index.php?/show/listing/awesome/awesome](http://localhost:8080/index.php?/show/listing/awesome/awesome)!

 ![new-module]({{ site.url }}/images/new-module.png){:height="70%" width="70%"}

-From here, take a look at [How to create a module](https://github.com/munkireport/munkireport-php/wiki/How-to-create-a-module) and [How to create a module (advanced)](https://github.com/munkireport/munkireport-php/wiki/How-to-create-a-module-%28advanced%29) and other wiki articles on how to get the data that you want.
-I will dig into this part a little more in upcoming articles.
+I went ahead and combined the setup and new module scripts into a [gist](https://gist.github.com/joncrain/43cfb62d1559a1a5e69720271c93231a).

 ## More in this Series